hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 2/notes.md

 | minute  | numerical discrete  | scheduled minute departure of flight |
 | time_hour  | datetime variable/numerical continuous   | departure of flight with date and time |

-# What business/social questions could be answered with this dataset?

-* Is there a link between car performance and a car's manufacturer?
-* Is there a link between the number of car cylinders and car displacement?

 # What summary stats or visualizations would give insight?

 I used 2 visualisations: